 - 4. What happens during the bench trial?

 - 5. Can you appeal a bench trial decision?

-A bench trial is a trial before a judge who acts as the finder of fact.
+A bench trial is a trial before a judge (as opposed to a jury).
+The judge acts as the finder of fact.
 In a jury trial, the jurors make determinations of fact, with the judge presiding over the trial and ruling on questions of law.
 In a bench trial, the judge decides both matters of law and matters of fact.

 Bench trials are common in administrative law hearings and in some civil court cases.
 Bench trials are generally less common in criminal cases.

 Individuals accused of a felony or misdemeanor have the right to a trial by jury in Colorado.
 However, a defendant may be able to waive their right to a jury trial.
 If they waive their right to a jury trial, their case may be heard in a bench trial.

 If the defendant wants a bench trial, the prosecutor generally has to consent to a bench trial.
 The court also has to approve of a bench trial, making sure that the defendant's waiver is voluntary, and the defendant understands: